rar0n/rarons-TTS-Reader/README.md

 - After a complete playthrough, if you want another version (even with the same voice and text), click RND to make a new random seed value before Play.
+- If deleting the voice field (or as "Default"), KoboldCpp will just pick a random speaker for each sentence.
+Might not be what you want.
+- Same-ish if you enter something in the "instructions" field:
+  - It overrides Voice setting (Not really to be used with QwenTTS base afaik).
+- If the "Lock seed" is checked, seed value can't change.
+- Entering a seed value or clicking RND button changes seed value, it makes KoboldCpp make a new speech variation of a voice.
+  - AFAIK, this feature relies on an undocumented feature of KoboldCpp v1.116 API.
+No guarantee it'll work in later versions of KoboldCpp.
+  - Still works on KoboldCpp v.1.117
+  - Range seems to be from 0 to 2^31-1, or 0 to 2147483647.
+- If you happen upon a seed value you'd like to keep, click "Store seed".
+  - It will be stored in the "Seed Vault", along with voice and instructions.
+    - You can also make a note there, for your own reference.

 #### Keyboard / mouse controls: